 Capabilities, 12 in general, are the starting point for defining operational scenarios.
 These scenarios consist of a sequence of OperationalActivities needed to satisfy the Capability.
-Each scenario of an OperationalActivity sequence begins with an external stimulus and each scenario ends with the provision of an external stimulus.13 These scenarios consist of a sequence of operational activities needed to respond to an external stimulus or to provide an external stimulus.
+Each scenario of an OperationalActivity sequence begins with an external stimulus and each scenario ends with the provision of an external stimulus.
+13 These scenarios consist of a sequence of operational activities needed to respond to an external stimulus or to provide an external stimulus.
 Capabilities are the basis of OperationalActivities which are executable behavior entities.
-Each OperationalActivity is allocated to an entity in the Performer class and the relationship attribute Behavior Type is set to "Capabilities, expressed as a sequence of OperationalActivities into a single behavior view that fully represents the behavior required by a Performer.
-The relationship Behavior Type attribute for integrated behavior view is established through the basis of relation.
+Each OperationalActivity is allocated to an entity in the Performer class and the relationship attribute Behavior Type is set to "Capability."
+The integrated operational behavior is developed from integrating two or more Capabilities, expressed as a sequence of OperationalActivities into a single behavior view that fully represents the behavior required by a Performer.
+The relationship Behavior Type attribute for integrated behavior is set to "Integrated (Root)."
+Traceability between Capabilities and the integrated operational behavior view is established through the basis of relation.
 Logical groupings (taxonomy) of Capabilities may be established through the categorized by relation with entities within the class Category.
 The context-level OperationalActivity is allocated to the context-level Performer (of Type Context) with the relationship attribute Behavior Type set to "Integrated (Root)."